Options Breakeven Calculator

 Understanding Breakeven in Options

 Long Call: Strike + Premium Paid.
-The stock must rise above this level for the call buyer to profit.
+Stock has to get above this number for you to profit.

 Long Put: Strike − Premium Paid.
-The stock must fall below this level for the put buyer to profit.
+Stock has to drop below this for you to profit.

 Short Call: Strike + Premium Received.
-The seller profits as long as the stock stays below this level.
+You keep the premium as long as the stock stays below this.

 Short Put: Strike − Premium Received.
-The seller profits as long as the stock stays above this level.
+You keep the premium as long as the stock stays above this.

-Breakeven only applies at expiration.
-Before expiration, your option still has time value, so you can close the position for a profit or loss even if the stock hasn't crossed the breakeven price.
-This calculator focuses on expiration analysis — for pre-expiration P&L modeling, use the Options Profit Calculator.
+Here's what confuses people: breakeven only applies at expiration.
+Before expiration, your option still has time value.
+You can close it for a profit even if the stock hasn't hit breakeven.
+This calculator focuses on expiration math.
+If you want to model what happens before expiration, use the Options Profit Calculator.

 Quick Tips

-• Buying options: Your max loss is the premium paid (× 100 shares).
-Breakeven is the hurdle the stock must clear.
+- Buying options: Your max loss is the premium you paid (× 100 shares).
+The stock has to clear breakeven for you to make anything.

-• Selling calls: Max profit is the premium received.
-Max loss is theoretically unlimited if the stock rallies.
+- Selling calls: Max profit is the premium you collected.
+Max loss is theoretically unlimited if the stock rips higher.
+That's why I always sell covered calls, never naked.

-• Selling puts: Max profit is the premium received.
-Max loss occurs if the stock drops to zero — equal to (strike − premium) × 100.
+- Selling puts: Max profit is the premium.
+Max loss is if the stock goes to zero — that's (strike − premium) × 100.
+Sounds scary, but on a quality stock it's very unlikely.

 Key Formulas